 Computer reservations systems

-A travel agent certificate program is typically a one-semester program that focuses specifically on the duties and responsibilities of travel agents.
-Some tourism or travel certificate programs may offer the opportunity to complete an internship or other experience, which can be valuable to you because it allows you to work with seasoned professionals in the industry and see how online reservation systems are used in real-life situations.
-You may also become familiar with some of the popular travel destinations and learn how to sell those travel packages to customers.
+A travel agent certificate program is typically a one-semester program that focuses on the duties and responsibilities of travel agents.
+Some tourism or travel certificate programs may offer the opportunity to complete an internship, which can be valuable because it allows you to work with people in the industry and understand how they use online reservation systems.
+You may also become familiar with popular travel destinations and learn how to sell those travel packages to customers.

 You may also complete an associate degree to earn a certificate.
-An associate degree in tourism and travel is more comprehensive and can lead to other careers than as a travel agent.
-You can, however, benefit from the greater scope of tourism and travel concepts that are taught in two-year degree programs.
-Instead of concentrating on the duties and responsibilities of a travel agent, an associate degree program in travel and tourism teaches you how the tourism industry operates.
-The program usually includes the following courses:
+An associate degree in tourism and travel is more comprehensive and can lead to other career opportunities.
+This degree program teaches you how the tourism industry operates and usually includes the following courses:

 International travel and tourism

 Various kinds of courses may offer certificates upon completion:

 Hospitality industry course: This course provides you with a wide overview of the travel industry.
 Coursework usually includes branding, sales and reservations technologies, along with the influence of food and beverage services and the history of the hospitality industry.

 Itinerary planning course: This course allows you to develop your skills in planning a travel itinerary.
 The curriculum of the course focuses on finding flight availability and providing packages for hotels and cars.